realm/realm-dart-samples/realm_dart/README.md

 * [Optional] Generate Realm Realm data model classes

     This is needed only to regenerate Realm data model classes if they changed.
-    If asked select `Delete` to delete any conflicts.

     ```
    dart run realm_dart generate